Who Are You—Really?

 What if I can choose my own path?

 It wasn’t easy.
 Healing never is.
-But I found inspiration in voices like Byron Katie, who says:
+But as I began to walk my path, I found comfort and clarity in voices like Byron Katie, who said:

 “Nothing you believe is true.
 Knowing this is freedom.”